Teachings/DreamCanvas/Readme.md

-# DreamCanvas - AI-Powered Creativity
+# **DreamCanvas - AI-Powered Creativity**

-DreamCanvas is an AI-powered image generator that allows users to create creative, high-quality images using ComfyUI and integrates with a local Large Language Model (LLM) via Ollama.
+DreamCanvas is an AI-powered image generator that allows users to create high-quality, creative images using ComfyUI and integrates with a local Large Language Model (LLM) via Ollama.
 This project includes a FastAPI backend, a dynamic web interface, and support for user-configurable models and servers.

-Full Video Walkthrough:
- (Placeholder)

 ---

-## Table of Contents
+## **Table of Contents**
 - [Setup](#setup)
   - [Requirements](#requirements)
   - [Installation](#installation)